szukalski/libre-foundries/README.md

 # Libre Foundries

-List of libre typeface foundries, and libre typeface lists.
+List of libre type foundries, and libre typeface lists.
 If your project is not it this list, I’ll be happy to merge your pull request.

 ## [Open Foundry](http://open-foundry.com)